KissConsult/Drupal/README.md

 * Running Drupal pods  will be visible

-You successfully deployed Drupal on IBM Cloud !
+You successfully deployed Drupal on IBM Cloud!

 [IBM Cloud]: <http://cloud.ibm.com>